-I recently put together a new personal assessment for our View From The Top community members.
+I recently put together a new personal assessment for our View From The Top followers.
 The assessment helps men discover what they need—identity, ideals, relationships, career, and family.
 When I got to the family section, it touched me.
 It made me think about my own family...my daughters and my grandkids.

 Our family is the most important dynamic of what we deal with each and every day.